ricardoquesada/bluepad32/docs/plat_airlift.md

 ## How to debug Bluepad32

-Assuming that the ESP32 UART pins are not exposed (like in the majority of the AirLift modules), the recommended way to debug the Bluepad32 firmware is:
+Assuming that the ESP32 UART pins are not exposed (true for all AirLift modules), the recommended way to debug the Bluepad32 firmware is:

 * Get any ESP32 breakout module.
 It could be an [Adafruit HUZZAH32][esp32-adafruit] or [any other ESP32 breakout][amazon-esp32].
   * JUST DON'T GET A ESP32-S2 (doesn't have Bluetooth!).
 JUST "ESP32"
-* Get SAMD51 only module, like the [Adafruit Feather M4 Express][feather_m4]
+* Get a SAMD51 module, like the [Adafruit Feather M4 Express][feather_m4]
 * Wire it like this:

 |       | ESP32 | SAMD51 |